 Feel part of our Pemban family, our local staff, trained from the go to translate their natural unspoilt kindness and happiness into helping you in all ways to enjoy freedom and low-key modern comfort.
 A group of good people who proudly endeavour to make Manta the special place it is.
 From the moment you arrive, your every conceivable activity and service during your stay will be all inclusive and private (with the exception of diving and outside tours).
 You will have your own service fundi – a member of staff assigned to assist you personally – even perhaps to take you on visits to his village to meet relatives – if you so wish.

-The Manta Resort is not a typical 5-star luxury resort and certainly different to what you might find on other tropical islands.
-If you’re expecting bling bling bling you will be disappointed.
-If you however are looking for serenity, close encounters with nature and a close knit family of people, we look forward to sharing our island with you.
+Manta is not a typical 5-star luxury beach resort and certainly different to what you might find on other tropical islands.
+If you’re expecting all-inclusive bling, you will be disappointed.
+If, however, you are looking for serenity, close encounters with nature and a close knit family of people, we look forward to sharing our island paradise with you.

 Anchored in an ocean floor anomaly we call the blue hole, the floating underwater room tops almost anything.
 Encapsulated within a turquoise bubble, watching shoals of reef fish swim by – sometimes in three or four layers of different species – this is a truly heart-stopping, yet awakening, experience.
 The floating structure provides three unique levels: above the water clad in local hardwood is a lounge, bathroom below a stargazing, sun tanning bed.